SAFEHR-data/PIXL/pixl_core/README.md

 # Core

-This module contains the core PIXL functionality utilised by both the EHR and Imaging APIs to interact with the RabbitMQ messaging queues and ensure suitable rate limiting of requests to the upstream services.
+This module contains the core PIXL functionality utilised by both the Imaging API to interact with the RabbitMQ messaging queues and ensure suitable rate limiting of requests to the upstream services.

 Specifically, it defines:

 - The [Token buffer](#token-buffer) for rate limiting requests to the upstream services
-- The [RabbitMQ queue](#patient-queue) implementation shared by the EHR and Imaging APIs
+- The [RabbitMQ queue](#patient-queue) implementation shared by the Imaging API and any other APIs
 - The PIXL `postgres` internal database for storing exported images and extracts from the messages processed by the CLI driver
 - The [`ParquetExport`](./src/core/exports.py) class for exporting OMOP and EMAP extracts to